kyma-project/kyma/docs/compass/02-01-components.md

 ## Director

-Director handles the process of registering Applications and Runtimes.
+Director handles the process of managing Applications and Runtimes.
 It also requests Application webhook APIs for credentials and exposes health information about Runtimes.
 This component has access to the storage.

 ## Runtime Provisioner